BCharash/Memora/docs/design-journal.md

 Planned sequence:

-1. Confirm the current Memora version is clean and committed.
+1. Keep the current working desktop version stable and commit only after testing.
-2. Extract audio processing into `audioProcessor.js`.
-3. Extract metadata processing into `metadata.js`.
-4. Separate Whisper machinery.
-5. Create `transcription.js`.
-6. Create `storage.js`.
-7. Simplify `app.js` into the UI coordinator.
-8. Add the Transcription / Combine Files tabs.
-9. Rename Source to Audio Source.
-10. Implement Text Source and Combine Files.
-11. Generate combined TXT and HTML.
+2. Continue incremental cleanup/refinement of language and operation controls.
-12. Add audio links/player support.
+3. Add audio links/player support to the generated HTML.
-13. Implement the iPhone workflow.
-14. Perform final cross-platform testing.
+4. Refine the iPhone file/folder structure and workflow around Apple's Files interface.
+5. Validate the storage abstraction across desktop and iPhone.
+6. Perform cross-platform testing of transcription, output, audio association, and file handling.
+7. Explore direct iCloud integration only if it provides a practical advantage.
-15. Complete the final architecture and design documentation.
+8. Complete the final architecture and design documentation.

 The application should be kept functional after each significant step.